maythaswang/N-body-simulator/README.md

-Last Modified by: Maythas Wangcharoenwong 20250411
+Last Modified by: Maythas Wangcharoenwong 20250412

-# CURRENTLY IN THE PROCESS OF RE-WRITING README (WIP) THE IMAGES HERE ARE STILL OLD VERSIONS BTW
 # N-body-simulator

 A visual simulation engine for simulating the interactions of large cluster of celestial bodies in real-time.